etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-client-event-handler-actions.md

     OB.OBPFCI.ClientSideEventHandlers.openTab.sort = 120;
     OB.EventHandlerRegistry.register(OB.OBPFCI.PRODUCT_CATEGORY_HEADER_TAB, OB.EventHandlerRegistry.POSTSAVE, OB.OBPFCI.ClientSideEventHandlers.openTab, 'OBPFCI_OpenTab');

-In this case we are opening the  Product  window after creating a new  Product Category  .
-We use _extraParameters.isNewRecord_ to identify the save flow.
-Finally we are invoking _OB.EventHandlerRegistry.callbackExecutor_ to ensure the execution of the subsequent actions.
+In this case, we are opening the [Product](../../../user-guide/etendo-classic/basic-features/master-data-management/master-data.md#product) window after creating a new [Product Category](../../../user-guide/etendo-classic/basic-features/master-data-management/product-setup.md#product-category).
+We use `extraParameters.isNewRecord` to identify the save flow.
+Finally, we are invoking `OB.EventHandlerRegistry.callbackExecutor` to ensure the execution of the subsequent actions.
 In addition, we are giving a sort number of 120.

 ###  Post-save Action: Refresh the Grid

 The following example shows how to refresh the grid **after** saving or updating a record.

     OB.OBPFCI.COUNTRY_HEADER_TAB = '135';